Dispelling the Myths

 There are a lot of myths in the community about the breadth and depth of services provided by Australia’s private hospitals – we do so much more than people think.
 Here, we address and dispel the common myths and misunderstandings that many Australians believe about private hospitals.

 FACT: Private hospitals do undertake complex treatments.
-In fact, private hospitals provide 681 of the total 698 different procedures and treatments offered in Australian public hospitals, including complex surgery such as cardiac surgery, for example.
+In fact, in 2011–12, private hospitals provided 704 of the total 708 different procedures and treatments offered in Australian public hospitals, including complex surgery such as cardiac surgery.

 Private hospitals undertake the majority of in-hospital chemotherapy, the bulk of hospital care for veterans, the majority of hip and knee surgery, eye surgery and in-patient rehabilitation.
 Private hospitals play a crucial role obstetrics, speciality mental health care and palliative care.

-FACT: In 2009-10, twenty-six Australian private hospitals had dedicated emergency departments.
+FACT: In 2011–12, 23 Australian private hospitals had dedicated emergency departments.

 FACT: We train the current and next generation of Australian doctors, nurses and other health professionals.